 - Is not an F-1 international student

-- Has personal and/or professional interests that relate to KEEP’s mission and activities (Japanese language skills are not required, but are highly recommended)
+- Has personal and/or professional interests that relate to KEEP’s mission and activities (Japanese language skills are not required, but are strongly recommended)

 Housing, meals, and transportation to/from the airport in Japan will be provided by KEEP.
 There are limitations regarding Berea College funding for international internships if you have received Berea funding for a previous international experience.

 What would I do at KEEP?

 Currently, there is one intern position available to a Berea College students for summer (May-July) 2023:

 Museum Assistant — This intern will assist KEEP staff responsible for the Paul Rusch Memorial Museum by leading museum tours for English speakers, researching the background of individual museum collection pieces (including reading cursive English writing in hand-written archival documents), assisting with the cleaning, opening, and closing of the museum, and cataloging archival items.
 Fluency in Japanese language is not required but successful applicants are welcome to use as much Japanese as possible when interacting with museum visitors, including at the reception desk.

 Access the complete position description here.

 How can I apply?

-Each application must be accompanied by recommendations from two faculty members, which should be emailed directly by the recommenders to firstname.lastname@example.org by January 28, 2022.
+Each application must be accompanied by recommendations from two faculty members, which should be emailed directly by the recommenders to firstname.lastname@example.org the deadline listed above.

-Shortly after January 28, 2022, applications will be reviewed by a selection committee consisting of faculty from the Asian Studies Department as well as the Coordinator of Internships.
-Following interviews with finalist applicants, two interns will be chosen by the committee.
-The two successful applicants will then meet with the Director of Internships and the Education Abroad Adviser to review the process necessary for participation in an international internship, which includes an application to the Center for International Education (CIE) and an internship proposal to the Office of Internships and Career Development, each of which must be submitted by February 15, 2022.
+Shortly after this deadline, applications will be reviewed by a selection committee consisting of faculty from the Asian Studies Department as well as the Coordinator of Internships.
+Following interviews with finalist applicants, one intern will be chosen by the committee.
+The successful applicant will then meet with the Director of Internships and the Education Abroad Adviser to review the process necessary for participation in an international internship, which includes an application to the Center for International Education (CIE) and an internship proposal to the Office of Internships and Career Development, each of which must be submitted by February 15, 2023.

 For more information, please contact the Office of Internships and Career Development.